j3lte/node-motion/README.md

 Prerequisites
 --------------

-* Only works on Linux (tested and developed on Ubuntu 14.04, Raspberry Pi is next!)
+* Only works on Linux (tested and developed on Ubuntu 14.04 & Raspberry Pi)
-* Needs the motion package, currently only works on version 3.2.12 (others are developed)
+* Needs the motion package installed (`sudo apt-get install motion`), currently works on:
+    * version Motion 3.2.12
+    * version Motion 3.2.12+git20140228

 TODO
 --------------